Home | About me | Contact | What's new | Privacy | Search

 Summary

-This project will convert the intersections on Bandera Rd. at Hausman/Leslie and Cedar Trail to Restricted Crossing U-Turn (RCUT) intersections, add signalized turnarounds at multiple intermediate locations, and close the crossover at Diamond K Trail.
-This project will also construct a new signalized left turn from northbound Bandera Rd. to Legend Trail, will expand the southbound Bandera left turn to Hausman to two lanes, and will widen Bandera to three lanes in each direction between Hausman/Leslie and Circle A Trail.
+This project converted the intersections on Bandera Rd. at Hausman Rd./Leslie Rd. and Cedar Trail to "Restricted Crossing U‑turn" (RCUT) intersections, added signalized turnarounds at multiple intermediate locations, and closed the crossover at Diamond K Trail.
+It has also constructed a new signalized left turn from northbound Bandera Rd. to Legend Trail, expanded the southbound Bandera left turn to Hausman to two lanes, and has widened Bandera to three lanes in each direction between Hausman/Leslie and Circle A Trail.

 The intersection at FM 1560 South was converted to an RCUT configuration in 2018, and the intersection at Loop 1604 was converted to a displaced left turn (DLT) in 2019, so this will close the gap between these two improved intersections and complete the master plan for this section of Bandera Rd.
 TxDOT plans to eventually continue the RCUT configuration all the way to Triana Pkwy. as traffic warrants.